History of traffic lights: Automatic electric signals

-A pair of two-light (red and green) Electro-matic traffic signals believed to date from the 1930s are still in use at a bend around a bastion on the road leading to the car park of Carisbrooke Castle on the Isle of Wight, England.
-They are accompanied by caution traffic signs of pre-1920 design with the text "DANGEROUS CORNER // DRIVE SLOWLY".
+A pair of two-light (red and green) Electro-matic traffic signals believed to date from the 1930s are still in use at a bend around a bastion on the road leading to Carisbrooke Castle on the Isle of Wight, England.
 The public road B3341 stops just before these lights, so although in situ, they are not on the public highway, are part of the site of an ancient monument and have thereby escaped replacement.

 In 1949, the first traffic light in the continent of Asia was installed in Haifa, Israel.
 In 1953, the first traffic light in South India was installed at Egmore Junction, Chennai.
 In 1963, the city of Bangalore installed its first traffic light at Corporation Circle.

 Computerised signals

 The control of traffic lights changed with the rise of computers in America in the 1950s.
 The changing of lights made traffic flow even better thanks to computerised detection.
 A pressure plate was placed at intersections so that computers would know that a car was waiting at the red light.
 Some of this detection included knowing the number of waiting cars against the red light and the length of time waited by the first vehicle at the red.

 One of the best historical examples of computerized control of lights was in Denver in 1952.
 One computer took control of 120 lights, with six pressure-sensitive detectors measuring inbound and outbound traffic.
 The control room that housed the computer in charge of the system was in the basement of the City and County Building.
 As computers started to evolve, traffic light control improved and became easier.
 In 1967, Toronto was the first to use more advanced computers that were better at vehicle detection.
 The computers maintained control over 159 signals in the cities through telephone lines.

 In the 1990s, countdown timers on traffic lights were introduced.
 Timers are useful for pedestrians, to plan whether there is enough time to cross the intersection before the end of the walk phase, and for drivers, to know the amount of time before the light switches.
 In the United States, timers for vehicle traffic are prohibited, but pedestrian timers are now required on new or upgraded signals on wider roadways.
 Some pedestrian timers can be used by motorists to know how much time remains in the green cycle, because often when the pedestrian timer reaches zero, the signal will simultaneously turn amber.